What happens when medication doesn’t bring your high blood pressure under control?

 “Each of those three medications should be from different classes, with one being a water pill,” Dr. Thomas says.

-He says studies indicate that about 12 percent of patients meet those criteria.
+He says studies indicate that about 12% of patients meet those criteria.

 If you have high blood pressure that isn’t responding to medication, your doctor may refer you to a hypertension specialist recognized by the American Society of Hypertension, Dr. Thomas says, as these cases often require in-depth testing and highly tailored treatment.

-Once you have a specialist, he or she will investigate and create a personalized treatment plan for attacking stubborn hypertension.
+Once you have a specialist, they will investigate and create a personalized treatment plan for attacking stubborn hypertension.